-The Audit and Risk Committee meets regularly to review the half-year and annual results of the Consolidated Entity, and to review the audit process, and those representations made by management in support of monitoring the Consolidated Entity's commitment to integrity in financial reporting.
+The Audit Committee meets as required to review the half-year and annual results of the Consolidated Entity, and to review the audit process, and those representations made by management in support of monitoring the Consolidated Entity's commitment to integrity in financial reporting.
 The Managing Director, the Chief Financial Officer and the external auditors are invited to attend meetings of the Committee at the discretion of the Committee.

-The members of the Audit and Risk Committee at the date of this annual report are the following non-executive directors of the Company: Allan Nahum (Chairman of the Committee) and Steven Scheuer.
-David Nairn was appointed on 6 February 2013 as independent committee member.
+The members of the Audit Committee at the date of this annual report are Brad Holman (Chairman of the Committee), Allan Nahum, Steven Scheuer and Roger Sharp.